Arizona Game and Fish Department (AZGFD)

 Schoolyard Habitats ($30,000 available) (SCHOOLYARD)

-Urban Wildlife grants are for projects that conserve, enhance and establish wildlife habitats and populations in harmony with urban environments.
+URBAN grants are for projects that conserve, enhance, and establish wildlife habitats and populations in harmony with urban environments.
 Grant applicants can request from $500 to $100,000.

 Public Access ($50,000 available) (ACCESS)